imchristianlowe/imchristianlowe.github.io/_posts/2022-11-06-project-kickoff-walk4waffles.md

 ---
-title: Planning a Static Site with Lead Capture
+title: Project Kickoff - Walk4Waffles
 date: 2022-11-06 00:00:00 +/-TTTT
-categories: [Software Projects, Static Site with Lead Capture]
+categories: [Projects, Walk4Waffles]
-tags: [terraform, system design, aws, s3, dynamodb, lambda, apigateway]     # TAG names should always be lowercase
+tags: [project management, project design, project planning]     # TAG names should always be lowercase
 mermaid: true
 ---

-Let's say a business or individual comes to you and wants you to build a static site that needs to have a way to capture visitors contact information.
+A non-profit, Walk4Waffles, has come to you to develop a simple site with a contact form so the business can build a following to market events and fundraisers.
 Following the [Planning a Software Project](/posts/planning-a-software-project/) this shouldn't be too hard of a project to flesh out the details and get started on our code.

 # Tasks with Stakeholders